miro2cml/generator/ReadMe.md

 The miro2cml application can be started by several means.
 These would be: Using a StartScript, starting via a Terminal/Command Line Interface or via Docker.
 For the sake of simplicity, it is assumed here that the application is started on the same machine on which it is to be used.

+In addition to the installation, the Miro App must be configured.

 ### Starter Script (recommended)

 In the root directory of the source code there are two starter scripts, one startMiro2cml.sh for Ubuntu and one startMiro2cml.bat for Windows.